8 Minute Read

+Don’t miss the chance to save some extra cash this summer!
 Here are some easy money-saving tips to help you keep the summer fun going all season long.
-Mix and match ideas to create your own summer savings plan!

-You can stockpile cash this summer without sacrificing fun.
+Mix and match ideas to create your own summer savings plan without sacrificing fun.

-Simply make the most of free events like outdoor concerts, movie-on-the-lawn nights, and no-admission days at local museums.
-Save even more by borrowing free videos from the public library instead of spending oodles of money at the movie theater.
+Simply make the most of free events like outdoor concerts, movie-on-the-lawn nights, and free days at local museums.
+Save even more by borrowing free DVDs from the public library instead of spending too much money at the movie theater.

 2. Pocket $400 by skipping the theme park and visiting a natural park instead.